phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 191353
+#Total Number of Tweets: 641580
-#Number of Trump Tweets: 165398
+#Number of Clinton Tweets: 191739
-#Number of Sanders Tweets: 128795
+#Number of Trump Tweets: 165817
-#Number of Cruz Tweets: 119337
+#Number of Sanders Tweets: 129285
-#Number of Rubio Tweets: 26832
+#Number of Cruz Tweets: 119668
-#Number of Carson Tweets: 8138
+#Number of Rubio Tweets: 26914
-#Total Number of Tweets:
+#Number of Carson Tweets: 8157
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---